aritrabiswas2004/novascript-source/README.md

 ### While Loops

 `while` loops are supported in NovaScript.
-A boolean expression is repeated until a false Runtime Value is returned.
+A block statement is repeated until the condition given in the while loop is `false`.
 The block of code under a while has its own namespace.

 ```javascript